hlemcke/formatus/doc/README.md

 ## Architecture

-1. [FormatusController] must be used for a [TextFormField] controller
+1. [FormatusController] must be used as a [TextFormField] controller
 2. [FormatusActionBar] provides the formatting actions
 3. `FormatusActionBar` must be given the `FormatusController` on creation
 4. `FormatusController` manages a tree-like document [FormatusDocument]
-5. `FormatusDocument` contains a list of top-level formatting elements
+5. `FormatusDocument` manages the formatting tree and all text nodes
-6. Top-level formatting elements are h1, h2, h3, p
+6. Supported top-level tags are h1, h2, h3, p
+7. Top-level tags are separated by a line-break.
+There are no other line-breaks.
-7. Top-level elements contain nested elements like plain text or formatting elements like `<b>`
+8. Top-level tags contain nested elements like plain text or formatting elements like `<b>`
-8. Formatting elements can be nested
+9. Formatting elements can be nested
-9. Plain text elements are leaves of the tree.
+10. Plain text elements are leaves of the tree.
 They cannot contain any nested element

 ## Storage Format